Imaginings

 Mumbai Deluge 2017: Nowadays Rain Gods Have a New Tool—Plastic Bags!

 by Ayushi Dhawan We often do not think twice before buying a plastic bag at a supermarket or a shopping mall.
 It’s bought because it’s needed and discarded after being used for a short while.
-How harmful can these everyday practices be to our… Continue Reading “Mumbai Deluge 2017: Nowadays Rain Gods Have a New Tool—Plastic Bags!”
+How harmful can these everyday practices be to our environment?
+Mumbai’s recent floods definitely have a story to tell in…

 Toxic Floods: Let’s Talk about the Weather

 By Simone M. Müller We’ve probably all been thinking about the weather lately.
 Our officemates are sneezing, others are coughing, the first one is turning in a sick note.
-It’s the time of year when weather-related topics start dominating our everyday conversation: the change… Continue Reading “Toxic Floods: Let’s Talk about the Weather”
+It’s the time of year when weather-related topics start dominating our everyday conversation: the change of the season, the turning of the leaves from deep green…

 Day 4.
 Danube Excursion: Linz—Krems